 The problem with cost-plus pricing is that it doesn’t take into account the demand for the product and the customer’s perceived value of the product.
 What if the customers consider the product as high quality and are willing to pay more?
 This pricing strategy might work for a few companies, but with intense competition in the market, cost-plus pricing has lost its effectiveness in the majority of industries.

-Pricing intelligence or competitive price comparison is a necessity for businesses these days.
+Pricing intelligence or competitive price comparison is a necessity for businesses these days, especially when it comes to the e-commerce industry.
 Starting a pricing intelligence strategy is important as it helps increase your profit by enabling you to come up with an effective pricing strategy.
 To recap, in order to begin a pricing intelligence strategy, these are the things you need to do after determining your business goals:

 As opposed to doing this process manually, employing a pricing intelligence software can give you an extensive and timely report on competitor prices and can even help you manage the prices of your products.